penseipublicidade/website/docs/reference/types/textstyle.md

 ### `size`

 The size of glyphs (in logical pixels) to use when painting the text.

-Default is 14.
+Defaults to 14.

 ### `weight`

-Property value is [`FontWeight`](/docs/reference/types/fontweight) enum.
-Default is `FontWeight.NORMAL`.
+Value is of type [`FontWeight`](/docs/reference/types/fontweight) and defaults to `FontWeight.NORMAL`.